The-going/evlproject/content/dovetail/pipeline/usage/synthetic.md

 should be handled from is unstalled.

 {{% notice note %}}
-Synthetic interrupts and regular softirqs differ in essence: the latter only exist in the in-band context, and therefore cannot trigger out-of-band activities.
+Synthetic interrupts and softirqs differ in essence: the latter only exist in the in-band context, and therefore cannot trigger out-of-band activities.
 Synthetic interrupts used to be called _virtual_ IRQs (or _virq_ for short) by the legacy I-pipe